redhat-developer/odo/docs/website/docs/user-guides/advanced/deploy/deploy.md

 title: Deploying an Application
 ---

-In this guide, we will be using odo to create deploy to production a "Hello World" application.
+In this guide, we will be using odo to deploy to production a "Hello World" application.

 You are expected to complete the [quickstart](../../quickstart) guide first with the respective example.